 Command line interface (CLI) and graphic user interface (GUI) are different ways of interacting with a computer’s operating system.
 They have different pros and cons.
 Most people are familiar with the GUI as it is the default interface for most software, particularly on Windows and Mac OS.
 When using the GUI, you see visual representations of files, folders, applications etc. When using the CLI, you work largely with text representations of files, folders, input and output etc. The shell is a program that presents a command line interface that allows you to control your computer by typing instructions with a keyboard.

 There are several reasons to learn how to use the CLI:

-- For most bioinformatics tools, you have to use the shell.
-There is no graphical interface.
-If you want to work in metagenomics or genomics you’re going to need to use the shell.
+- For most bioinformatics tools, there are no graphical interfaces.
+If you want to work in metagenomics or genomics you’re going to need to use the CLI/ shell.

 - To use remote computers or cloud computing, you need to use the shell.

 This lesson assumes no prior experience with the tools covered in the workshop.
 However, learners are expected to have some familiarity with biological concepts, including the concept of genomic variation within a population.
 Participants should bring their laptops and plan to participate actively.

 This lesson is part of a workshop that uses data hosted on an Amazon Machine Instance (AMI).
 Workshop participants will be given information on how to log-in to the AMI during the workshop.
 Learners using these materials for self-directed study will need to set up their own AMI.
 Information on setting up an AMI and accessing the required data is provided on the Genomics Workshop setup page.